Sayan-11/llm-lab/README.md

-Here is a polished, professional **README.md** tailored for an open-source Python package.
-It’s structured exactly like top-tier repos (pydantic, scikit-learn, LangChain-style tools).

-Feel free to copy-paste directly into your repository.

----

 # 📘 **llm-lab**

 *A lightweight, notebook-first framework for running reproducible LLM experiments, comparing multiple models, and evaluating custom metrics across JSONL/CSV datasets.*